-The Rossoneri president reiterates that he never wanted to make a move for the Italy international and calls for patience with the fans regarding the re-building of the clubAC Milan president Silvio Berlusconi has rubbished rumours that the club could sign Mario Balotelli, describing the Manchester City forward as a "rotten apple".
+The Rossoneri president reiterates that he does not want to make a move for the Italy international and calls for patience with the fans regarding the re-building of the clubAC Milan president Silvio Berlusconi has rubbished rumours that the club could sign Mario Balotelli, describing the Manchester City forward as a "rotten apple".

 "The name of Balotelli never came into my thoughts, he is a rotten apple and could infect every group where he goes, even Milan," he said to reporters.